How to Improve Last Mile Logistics

-Understanding the current efforts to optimize last mile delivery is essential for understanding how today’s supply chains are shifting.
-This is important for all industries, not just for shippers or third-party logistics (3PL) providers.
-Even for individuals that are recipients of packages, such as the end consumer or property managers, it is worthwhile to gain a better understanding of how last mile logistics is shaping the way we ship and the way we shop.
+Understanding the current efforts to optimize last or final mile delivery is essential for adapting to shifts in supply chain logistics and shipping costs.
+These changes impact all industries, not just delivery companies or third-party logistics providers.
+Last mile logistics knowledge is even valuable for recipients, such as the end consumer, to help gain a better understanding of how last mile delivery logistics are shaping the way purchases reach their final delivery destination and the way we shop.

 What is Last Mile Logistics?

-The truth is, Amazon continues to shape the online shopping field.
-Since Amazon began to introduce same-day shipping options for some urban markets other retailers have begun to do the same.
-However, the struggle that both Amazon and other retailers are facing is how to meet the growing demand for rapid and even same-day shipping.
-This isn’t a simple task and requires reorganizing far more than the delivery route for it to work.
+Amazon has also shaped the market in other ways.
+Recently, they introduced same-day shipping options for some urban markets and services (Whole Foods grocery delivery, for instance) and other retailers have started to do the same.
+Now, both Amazon and other retailers are struggling with how to meet the growing demand for rapid and even same-day shipping.
+Meeting these customer expectations requires reorganizing far more than just a delivery route for it to work.

-On top of that, the last mile of delivery is expensive.
-Residential delivery fees can be substantial if packages aren’t routed through couriers that offer free residential delivery service, such as the United States Postal Service.
-This presents a further challenge for retailers looking to offer rapid or same-day delivery in a bid to entice customers.
-These retailers must remain profitable, yet offer rapid or same-day shipping at low-cost or for free in order to stay competitive.
+Because of these two major changes, the last mile of delivery has become increasingly expensive.
+Now, retailers are challenged to offer expedited shipping at a low cost (or for free) to stay competitive, while also remaining profitable.
+The delivery cost for residential areas can be substantial (particularly for rural areas) if packages aren’t routed through a courier company that offers free residential delivery service, such as the United States Postal Service.
+This presents a further challenge for retailers looking to offer next-day or same-day delivery to improve customer satisfaction.

 Ways to Improve Last Mile Logistics